-This condition can worsen and cause intractable pruritus, soreness, infection and sleep disturbance.
-The onset of eczema is usually before 12 months and it follows a remitting and relapsing course.
-Most children will "grow out of" eczema before five years of age.
-There is no cure of AE, however if treated and managed well the disease has less impact on daily living and is less likely to have a negative effect on quality of life for the patient and family.
+This condition can worsen if not treated and cause intractable pruritus, soreness and sleep disturbance and can be complicated by secondary infection.
+The onset of eczema is commonly before 12 months of age and typically follows a remitting and relapsing course.
+Many children will "grow out of" eczema.
+There is no cure for AD, however if treated and managed effectively the disease has less impact on daily living and is less likely to have a negative effect on quality of life for the patient and family.

 The UK Diagnostic Criteria for atopic eczema are:

-Must have itch
+- Must have itch

-Plus 3 or more of the following:
+- Plus 3 or more of the following:

-Patient assessment should be undertaken by either a medical officer or an eczema nurse consultant/ practitioner to grade the degree of eczema severity (mild, moderate or severe) and the presence or absence of infection.
+Patient assessment should be undertaken by either a medical officer or an eczema nurse consultant/ practitioner to grade the degree of eczema severity (mild, moderate or severe), and the presence or absence of infection.
 Use

 Eczema Treatments fall into two categories